Self-hosting architecture & decision framework

 num_tracks: 0 # 0 = unlimited

 bytes_per_sec: 0 # 0 = unlimitedThe use_external_ip: true setting is required for any cloud deployment where LiveKit runs behind a NAT.
 Without it, LiveKit advertises its private IP during ICE negotiation and external clients cannot connect.
-If your server has a public IP directly assigned to its network interface (bare metal, Elastic IP), this setting still works correctly.
+This is one configuration line among dozens you will need to get right — and debug when something breaks.

 Hardware requirements and sizing

 Requirements vary significantly based on expected load.
-LiveKit is CPU-bound for packet forwarding -- CPU is almost always the bottleneck before memory or network.
+LiveKit is CPU-bound for packet forwarding — CPU is almost always the bottleneck before memory or network.
+Remember: on Cloud, you never think about any of this.

 Single-node development or testing: